 If you want a versatile machine that brews coffees and other hot beverages, the Keurig may be a better option for you.
 With Keurig, you’ll have the option to buy K-Cups from a variety of brands.
 You’re unlikely to get bored with the choices available.

-Both the Nespresso and The Keurig are formidable machines.
+To wrap up the Nespresso vs Keurig debate, both the Nespresso and the Keurig are formidable machines.
 The best one for you will depend on your personal needs and preferences.